Ziggy Switkowski: Early life

 Switkowski was born in Germany in 1948 to Polish parents.
 His family migrated to Australia when he was one year old and settled in Melbourne.
-He attended St Bernard's College in Essendon (a suburb of Melbourne), and earned a bachelor's degree in science and a doctorate in nuclear physics (at 24 years old) from the University of Melbourne.
-He then completed six years of postdoctoral research following his doctorate.
+He attended St Bernard's College in Essendon (a suburb of Melbourne), and earned a bachelor's degree in science and a doctorate in nuclear physics (at 24 years old) from the University of Melbourne where he was resident at Ormond College.
+He then completed six years of postdoctoral research.

 Career

-Communications

-Before his tenure at Telstra, Switkowski was chief executive officer of Australia's second largest telecommunications company Optus and the photographic equipment company Kodak (Australasia).
-He also served as chairman and managing director of Kodak (Australasia) from 1992 to 1996.
-During this time, he served as a non-executive director of the multinational packaging company Amcor from 1995 to 1999.
+Kodak

+Switkowski joined Kodak as a research scientist in 1978.
+He moved to New York, becoming Kodak's director of business planning in 1985.
+In 1988, he returned to Australia, becoming deputy managing director of Kodak's Australian subsidiary, and in 1992, became its CEO.

+He would later say about his time as CEO of Kodak Australasia, "that's when I morphed from being a technologist to being a business executive … and I do think they were my character-forming years."

 In 1995, Switkowski received the Advance Australia Award for outstanding achievement in industry and commerce.

-Telstra
+Optus and Telstra

+In 1996, Switkowski became CEO of Australia's second largest telecommunications company Optus.

-On 1 March 1999, Switkowski was appointed chief executive officer of Australia's public and largest telecommunications company Telstra, and to the board of directors of Telstra's pay television partner Foxtel.
+On 1 March 1999, Switkowski was appointed chief executive officer of Australia's public and largest telecommunications company, Telstra, and to the board of directors of Telstra's pay television partner Foxtel.
 Before his appointment, he was group managing director of Telstra's Business and International Development division.

 During his tenure at Telstra, Switkowski oversaw the introduction of a number of services to the company; such as its major internet service provider subsidiary BigPond, and substantial expansion of others; such as its advertising and directories subsidiary Pacific Access (later re-branded as Sensis in 2002).

-Switkowski oversaw the implementation of the second tranche sale of Telstra (the 'T2' sale) on the Australian Stock Exchange, New Zealand Stock Exchange and New York Stock Exchange that began in September 1999.
+Switkowski oversaw the implementation of the second tranche sale of Telstra (the 'T2' sale) on the Australian Securities Exchange, New Zealand Stock Exchange and New York Stock Exchange that began in September 1999.
 The first tranche sale of Telstra (the 'T1' sale) took place before Switkowski was appointed CEO of Telstra.
 He also oversaw the planning for the third tranche sale of Telstra (the 'T3' sale).

 Switkowski resigned from Telstra on 3 December 2004, and was replaced by Solomon Trujillo.